danielsjarif/website-daniel-sjarif-2016/README.md

 - Changed the picture URLs so that they actually come from my computer
 - uploaded a new folder called images
 - No content updates yet
 **NOTES** : The website would call to the images from locations within MY PC.
 I have to figure out how to call the images from general locations.
 Website looks even more like garbage now.
+(FIXED!)
 ````

 ##3/29/2016